 Another thing to be aware of is a leader that’s lacking empathy as this person can’t identify with his subordinates.
 They also don’t know how to judge the character of an individual and won’t know how to hire the right people.
 Watch out for a potential leader that fears any changes or can’t make decisions.
 Both of these traits indicate a person who has no confidence in himself.

-When looking for a leader, if someone on the list has only one of the above traits, they may be able to learn how correct this problem and continue to the role of leadership.
-However, if a potential leader has more bad qualities; they probably are not yet ready for this role.
+When looking for someone to lead, if someone on the list has only one of the above traits, they may be able to learn how correct this problem and continue to the role of leadership.
+However, if a potential candidate has poor qualities; they probably are not yet ready for this role.
 It’s up to the management to decide if this person is worth the time involved in molding them into a leader.